Cancer of the Mouth and Throat (Oral Cancer)

 - Salivary glands

 Many different cell types make up these different structures.
 Cancer occurs when normal cells undergo a transformation whereby they grow and multiply without normal controls.
 Malignant tumors (cancers) of the oral cavity can encroach on and invade neighboring tissues.
 They can also spread to remote sites in the body through the bloodstream or to lymph nodes via the lymph vessels.
 The process of invading and spreading to other organs is called metastasis.

-Tumors in the mouth and throat include both benign (not cancer) and malignant types.
+Tumors in the mouth (oral cancer) and throat (oropharyngeal cancer) include both benign (not cancer) and malignant types.

 - Benign tumors, although they may grow and penetrate below the surface layer of tissue, do not spread by metastasis to other parts of the body.
 Benign tumors of the oropharynx are not discussed in this article.

 Premalignant conditions are cell changes that are not cancer but which may become cancer if not treated.

 - Dysplasia is another name for these precancerous cell changes It means abnormal growth.

 - Dysplasia can be detected only by taking a biopsy of the lesion.